Divide and Conquer for Combinatorial Optimization and Distributed Quantum Computation: Conclusions and Future Directions

-The divide and conquer paradigm is a powerful technique for tackling difficult combinatorial optimization problems.
-In the case of MIS, graph partitioning can be used to improve the tractability of solving this problem on large graphs.
-Rather than directly searching for the MIS of the full graph, we can first partition the graph into multiple subgraphs where these subproblems can be solved independently and then recombine their results to produce a solution over the full graph.
-In this classical picture, it is advantageous to minimize the number of edges that cross between the partitions because each of the subproblems are independent of each other, and no information flows between the subgraphs.
+The divide and conquer paradigm is a powerful technique for tackling difficult combinatorial optimization problems~\cite{ntaimo2005million, guo2014scaling}.
+In the case of MIS --- an NP-Complete problem which can efficiently represent many other NP problems such as vertex cover and graph coloring \cite{karp1972reducibility, tarjan1977finding} --- classical divide and conquer algorithms partition the graph into multiple subgraphs, independently solve MIS on each subgraph, and then recombine the results to produce a solution over the full graph.
+In this classical picture, it is advantageous to minimize the number of edges that cross between the partitions because each of the subproblems are independent of each other, and no information flows between subgraphs.